 Step 3: Find a Payment Processor

-Selling nootropics online is considered a high-risk activity by banks, so it’s not always easy to work with traditional payment processing partners.
-The good news is that the ubiquity of ecommerce has generated a huge range of processing options for online businesses, so finding one for yours is no longer as challenging as it used to be.
+Selling nootropics online is considered a “high-risk” activity by banks, so you’ll need to apply for a high risk merchant account if you want to consistently process customer payments.
+However, the ubiquity of ecommerce has generated a huge range of processing options for risky online businesses, so finding one for yours is no longer as challenging as it used to be.

 Step 4: Analyze Data and Optimize Your Site